 What happens next?

-Frequently asked questions
+Frequently asked questions about free school meals

 What if I don't have any of these forms of proof?